mxagar/spark_big_data_guide/02_Spark/README.md

 The downloaded key is one part of the pair; the other is in the AWS cloud.

-Then, well create an EMR cluster:
+Then, we'll create an EMR cluster:

     Log in to AWS as root
     Go to EMR service console